Fundacion-AZTI/LAMARCA/README.md

 **LAMARCA tool** contains customized data products and methods designed for the integrated management of coastal areas, focusing on the dispersion and accumulation of marine litter. **LAMARCA tool** is composed by the following solutions:

--Real time metocean observations and forecasts
+- Real time metocean observations and forecasts

 -Gap filling tools for HF radar data (**BRANCH Gap_filling_tools**)